geoserver/geoserver/doc/en/developer/source/policies/security.rst

       For more information see `GitHub documentation <https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability>`_.

  3. There is no expected response time.
-Be prepared to work with geoserver-security email list volunteers on a solution.
+Please be prepared to work with geoserver-security email list volunteers on a solution.

  4. Keep in mind participants are volunteering their time, an extensive fix may require fundraising/resources.